system-zero/system-zero/data/docs/zs.md

   A filename with embedded whitespace should be enclosed into double quotes.
   Also in this same case, filename completion stops if the filename is a directory.

-  When tab completion returns more than one item, a hint that shows the number
-  of items, is displayed to the right of the cursor.
-There is no way to display
-  more than one item at once.
-This is a crucial missing feature!

   There is no job managment.

   There is no language.